 Twice as many shipments – and more pressure on margins

-When it comes to cost awareness, German companies still have some catching up to do, as shown in a recent study by Deloitte, which found that they mainly make use of traditional cost-cutting measures, such as economies of scale in purchasing.
-This makes it all the more important to exploit unused potential, such as by reducing the number of contacts and the associated costs.
-According to the experts at Deloitte, it is especially important that German companies try bold new approaches to cost reduction, instead of relying solely on the conservative approaches taken in the past.
-This includes rethinking current business models – especially in e-commerce – and leveraging disruptive technologies to achieve attractive efficiency gains.
-The study concluded that, in addition to saving money, the freed-up capital from these measures could be used to take advantage of growth opportunities or tap into new business segments..Looking for an optimal returns strategy?
-Get more info!
+When it comes to cost awareness, companies often solely make use of traditional cost-cutting measures, such as economies of scale in purchasing.
+This makes it all the more important to exploit unused potential, such as reducing the number of contacts and the associated costs.
+As e-commerce grows it will be especially important for companies to try bold new approaches to cost reduction, instead of relying solely on the conservative approaches taken in the past.
+This includes rethinking current business models and leveraging disruptive technologies to achieve attractive efficiency gains.

 Because logistics and transport costs are not (yet) passed on to the end customer in all cases, these fixed costs can weigh heavily on margins.
 This makes it all the more important to actively seek ways to cut costs in the delivery chain.
 So, how can retailers save money?
 Below, we highlight some of the main methods.

-Cost optimisation: method 2 – everything from a single source
+Cost optimization method 2: everything from a single source

 Various points of contact in different places, different tools – or one solution for everything?
 Complex process landscapes are not only prone to unexpected problems – they also reduce customer satisfaction and generate unnecessary costs.
 Making processes leaner can therefore be an effective way to reduce costs.
-With Seven Senders’ solution, all shipping processes can be controlled centrally on the platform.
-Selecting the right carrier, creating labels, managing returns, tracking shipments end-to-end – with the logistics services, you can optimise the whole process from check-out to delivery and utilise the diversity of Europe’s carrier landscape to full effect.
+With Seven Senders, all shipping processes can be controlled centrally on the platform.
+Selecting the right carrier, creating labels, managing returns, tracking shipments end-to-end – with the logistics services, you can optimize the whole process.

 Common customer questions such as ‘Where is my parcel?’ and ‘When will my order arrive?’, together with typical questions about invoices, refunds or payment reminders, make up the lion’s share of enquiries in almost all product categories.
-This is where Seven Senders’ notification service enhances the customer experience by providing relevant information about shipments.
+This is where Seven Senders Notifications enhances the customer experience by providing relevant information about shipments.

 In addition, all important details and documents, such as contracts and invoices, can be managed and archived in one location.
 This central document repository provides greater insight into business-relevant key performance indicators (KPIs) and enables data-driven performance analysis.
 The clearly arranged dashboard makes it easy to verify invoices or analyse relevant contract parameters, which facilitates efficient communication as well as transparency over the whole shipping process.

-If a customer wants to return their order, the returns process has to be as simple as possible and involve as few staff as possible.
+If a customer wants to return their order, the returns process has to be straightforward and involve as few contacts as possible.
 The Seven Senders Return Portal is integrated directly into the online shop.
-With the Return Portal, the customer can print the label themselves, so the retailer saves on production costs.
-Plus, it’s better for the environment.
+Using the portal, the customer can print the label themselves, so the retailer saves on production costs.